After carefully tending to your plants, you notice small pests appearing on the leaves...

 Organic gardening and farming practices play a pivotal role in climate change mitigation, primarily through their potential for carbon sequestration and reduction of greenhouse gas emissions.
 One of the defining characteristics of organic soils is their ability to capture and store carbon.
 Organic practices, such as cover cropping, composting, and reduced tillage, enhance soil structure and biodiversity.
 These practices not only improve soil health but also increase the organic matter content, which in turn helps to lock in carbon dioxide from the atmosphere.
 This natural sequestration process is crucial in the fight against climate change, as soils have the capacity to store substantial amounts of carbon over time.

 Moreover, organic agriculture can significantly lower greenhouse gas emissions when compared to conventional farming methods.
 Conventional agricultural practices often rely heavily on synthetic fertilizers and pesticides, which can release nitrous oxide—a potent greenhouse gas—into the atmosphere.
 In contrast, organic farming approaches prioritize the use of natural inputs that minimize chemical runoff and emissions.
-By focusing on local resources, organic farmers reduce their reliance on long supply chains, which typically contribute to higher carbon footprints associated with transportation and production inputs.
+By focusing on local resources and using organic plant food, organic farmers reduce their reliance on long supply chains, which typically contribute to higher carbon footprints associated with transportation and production inputs.

 In examining the various dimensions of organic gardening and farming, it becomes evident that the advantages of these practices extend beyond individual benefits, fostering a more sustainable ecosystem for all.
 Transitioning to organic methods not only promotes better health through the consumption of chemical-free produce, but it also significantly contributes to environmental preservation.
 By avoiding synthetic pesticides and fertilizers, organic farming improves soil health, enhances biodiversity, and reduces water pollution, thus playing a crucial role in combating the adverse effects of climate change.